adaminoue/timbre/README.md

 This project strives for stability and robustness so that it can be used at any scale, including large business operations, for the manipulation of arbitrary text.

+At the moment the project is committed to accurate pluralization / depluralization of all nouns within the 5000 most common English-language words.

 ![Image of XKCD #208](https://imgs.xkcd.com/comics/regular_expressions.png)

 ### Features